Home > Techniques > Intermediate Sewing > How To Make Wave Tucks

 In our example photos below, we used a light colored fabric with bright thread so you could see the technique clearly.
 Fabrics conducive to this technique include woven cottons, knits, cotton sateen, even garment fabrics like polyester and rayon.
 We always recommend testing fabrics before starting your actual project.

 - Sewing successful wave tucks begins with accurate marking of the fabric.
 First, it’s important to test your selected marking pen, pencil or chalk on your fabric.
+If working on the right side of your fabric, make sure your marking tool will easily wipe away or will vanish with exposure to the air or the heat of an iron.
 In addition, determine if you will mark your fabric on the right or wrong side.
 If you mark the wrong side, you can use thread to trace the marked lines in order to see them on the right side.
 We discuss this thoroughly in our Box Pleat Tutorial.

 - For our samples, we marked the fabric on the right side with a fabric pencil.